aaron-grau/curic/rails/projects/art_share_api/README.md

 * `destroy` (DELETE `/artwork_share/:id`)

-Un-shares an `Artwork` with a `User`.
+This un-shares an `Artwork` with a `User`.
 To delete a share, the user should issue a DELETE to `/artwork_shares/123`, where `123` is the id of the `ArtworkShare` to destroy.